VictorGoubet/techsage/README.md

 # TechSage 🤖

-TechSage is an advanced multi-agent LLM platform designed to deliver daily insights on technology, programming, architecture, and more.
-It utilizes both OpenAI's LLMs and local models via Ollama, ensuring flexibility and performance.
-Powered by CrewAI's multi-agent system, TechSage automates the retrieval of the latest trends and knowledge, keeping you informed and ahead in the tech world.
+TechSage is a simple multi-agent LLM platform designed to deliver daily insights on technology, programming, architecture, and more.
+It utilizes either OpenAI's LLMs or local models via Ollama, ensuring flexibility.
+Powered by CrewAI's multi-agent system, TechSage automates the retrieval of the latest trends and knowledge given a topic, keeping you informed and ahead in the tech world.

 ## Installation 🛠️